Eboracum Racing Stables Visit - Craig Lidster Racing Club

 Such is the revolving door world of racing, there have been changes aplenty in the club recently as old friends depart and new faces arrive to carry the flag into the coming years.
 Noteable and Polly The Rocket would both retire from racing to take up new ventures while East Bank departed during the Newmarket Horses In Training sales recently.
 There has been a focus on the future however as an influx of younger horses have joined the ranks with lofty hopes and expectations in 2025.

-There has been progression for the Craig Lidster stable both at home and on the racetrack.
+There has also been progression for the Craig Lidster stable both at home and on the racetrack.
 The yard is currently undergoing an extension to its gallops which will undoubtedly keep the horses fit with through workouts.
 This year has been a breakthrough year for Craig Lidster thanks to the exploits of star filly Alfa Kellenic.
-Rising rapidly through the ranks, she went from a modest Newcastle novice win in January to winning the Ayr Silver Cup, a fifth consecutive win of the season.
+Rising rapidly through the ranks, she went from a modest Newcastle novice win in January to winning the Ayr Silver Cup in September, a fifth consecutive win of the season.
 The three year old would also provide the yard with the bucket list ambition of winning a race at York, their biggest local track.
-A new highest total of winners has been achieved with an impressive thirty wins in the calendar year.
+A new highest total of winners has been achieved with and impressive thirty-one wins in the calendar year.
 Everything is in place for the Eboracum Racing Stable to lay down a challenge to be best in the region next year.

 Meet The Horses: